WithMadiCo/BuildWithCode/README.md

 _Education_
 - Foundations of programming concept
-- Required to attend the bootcamp ** FIND WHEN
+- Required to attend the coding bootcamp
 - Connection with classroom education

 _Experiment_